Dalia-Mahmoud-ElSayes/eT3-Task/README.md

 ### By Drink

-- concating all Beverages to make drink feature(column)
+- concatinate all Beverages to make drink feature(column)

 - Sort data in a new variable by the tajing the first 7 sorted data according to calories